Find Grad Schools

 18 Yearly Graduations

 Georgia State University is the 17th most popular school in the nation for students seeking a doctor's degree in econometrics and quantitative economics.
 Roughly 36,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,158 per year, while in-state graduate students, on average, pay $7,164 per year.
 During the most recent year for which we have data, 18 people received their doctor's degree in econometrics and quantitative economics from Georgia State.
-About 40% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+Of these students, 25% were women and 8% were members of underrepresented racial-ethnic groups.

 18 Yearly Graduations

 Columbia University in the City of New York is the 17th most popular school in the nation for students seeking a doctor's degree in econometrics and quantitative economics.
 Each year, around 30,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+The average in-state tuition for full-time undergraduates is $61,989 per year, while in-state graduate students, on average, pay $52,016 per year.
 During the most recent year for which we have data, 18 people received their doctor's degree in econometrics and quantitative economics from Columbia.
-About 41% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+Of these students, 26% were women and 19% were members of underrepresented racial-ethnic groups.

 #19